marialuisacampos/git-to-know-me/README.md

 - Clean, self-documenting code
 - No unnecessary comments
-- TypeScript strict mode
 - ESLint + Prettier compliant
 - Unit tests for critical logic

-## License

-MIT License - feel free to use this project for your own portfolio.

 ## Acknowledgments